grpc/proposal/A42-xds-ring-hash-lb-policy.md

 subchannel at all times while it is reporting `CONNECTING`, so that it does not stay in state `CONNECTING` indefinitely if it is not receiving picks (e.g., if the application is only occassionally starting RPCs and giving them very short deadlines).

-Additionally, we will change the `priority` policy to restart the failover timer when a child reports `CONNECTING`, if that child has not reported `TRANSIENT_FAILURE` more recently than it reported `READY` or `IDLE`.
+Note that when the `ring_hash` policy first starts up with a completely new set of subchannels that are all in state `IDLE`, it will report `IDLE` as a consequence of the aggregation rules shown below.
+This is different from most policies, which start in state `CONNECTING`, and it will prevent the failover timer in the `priority` policy from working correctly, because the timer will be started when the child is created but then immediately cancelled when it reports `IDLE`.
+To address this, we will change the `priority` policy to restart the failover timer when a child reports `CONNECTING`, if that child has not reported `TRANSIENT_FAILURE` more recently than it reported `READY` or `IDLE`.

 Taking all of the above into account, the aggregation rules for the `ring_hash` policy are as follows: